Voice Disorders

 Vocal fold surgery is a potential treatment option for restoring laryngeal function in cases such as vocal fold paralysis, large vocal fold polyps, or vocal fold cysts.
 For some procedures, a patient can remain comfortably awake in the office instead of under general anesthesia in the operating room.
 If growths are cancerous, other treatments like radiation therapy may be necessary.

-Voice Disorders We Treat at Penn Medicine Becker ENT & Allergy
+Voice Disorders We Evaluate at Penn Medicine Becker ENT & Allergy

 Structural Changes of the Vocal Folds